InternLM/Tutorial/helloworld/hello_world.md

 ### 6.2 **（Optional Reference）Model Downloading**

-It is not recommended to perform the following model download operation on the cloud machine as it will consume significant bandwidth and memory, resulting in a longer waiting time, which may not be conducive to your learning experience.
+It is not recommended to perform the following model download operation on the cloud machine as this process can be bandwidth and memory-intensive.
+Such activities can lead to a prolonged waiting times and may not be ideal for an optimal learning experience.
 Instead, it is recommended to try it on your local computer.

 #### 6.2.1 **Hugging Face**

-Utilize the `huggingface-cli`, a command-line tool provided officially by `Hugging Face`, to install the dependencies.
+To utilize the `huggingface-cli`, a command-line tool provided officially by `HuggingFace`, it is necessary to install the dependencies such as the `huggingface_hub`.

 ```bash
 pip install -U huggingface_hub
 ```

-Create a new `python` file, paste the following code and execute.
+Create a new python file (such as `download.py`), and paste the following code and then execute your python file (such as `python download.py`).

 + resume-download: Resume download from the last checkpoint
 + local-dir: Local storage path.